-Letters of Support and Memoranda of Understanding (MOU) (2.5%) (submit an attachment) All applicants must include at least three (3) letters of support.
-These letters should be representative of a multidisciplinary support base, demonstrate the need, the intended use and expected results from the use of grant funds.
+Letters of Support and Memoranda of Understanding (MOU) (2.5%) (submit an attachment) All applicants must include at least two (2) letters of support.
+These letters should be representative of a multi- disciplinary support base, demonstrate the need, the intended use and expected results from the use of grant funds.

 If the application proposes partnership(s) with other providers to meet the goals and objectives of the proposal, a Memorandum of Understanding (MOU) is required outlining the relationship between the applicant and the identified partners, including the roles and responsibilities of each.
 This may be submitted as a single MOU between all partners or individual MOUs with each partner.
-Letters of Support and Memoranda of Understanding must be submitted in "Documents" tab.
+Letters of Support and Memoranda of Understanding must be submitted in the "Documents" tab.
+Applications for Purpose Areas 3 that do not include a detailed MOU as an attachment will not be reviewed.